leandromeier/dotfiles/setting-up-manj.md

 # zathura
 Zathura needs a plugin to read pdfs and co. 'sudo pacman -S zathura-pdf-mupdf' for instance

-# printing via cups
+# printing via cups (uni jena)
 run
+'sudo systemctl enable cups'
+and
 'sudo systemctl start cups'
-and
-'sudo systemctl enable cups'
 Then make sure client.conf is linked to the /etc/cups/ folder and run 'systemctl restart cups.service'
 Then go to
 'http://localhost:631/'
-Click on "Administration" and "add printer"
-To log in to Admin, use your local laptop's admin credentials follow instructions
+To log in to Admin, use your local laptop's admin credentials Click on "Administration" and "add printer", then choose "LPD/LPR Host or Printer" and Into the field connection, copy 'LPD/LPR Host or Printer' Import the file 'fmi-cups-pcl6-mono.ppd' (located under dotfiles) alternatively add manually a generic PCL6 driver, go check the default settings

-for uni jena office printing, choose mps02, then generic driver and PCL6, and the connection address socket://mps02.mats.uni-jena.de

 # zoom